Becky Lynch: Return of The Man (2022–2024)

-On 25 November episode of SmackDown, Lynch made her return as "The Man", being revealed as the fifth and final member of Bianca Belair's team for Survivor Series WarGames.
+On 25 November episode of SmackDown, Lynch made her return as "The Man", being revealed as the fifth and final member of Bianca Belair's team for Survivor Series: WarGames.
 At the event on 26 November, Lynch's team was victorious after Lynch performed a Double Diving Leg Drop from the top of the cage on Kai and Sky through a table and pinned Kai to win the match.
-At the Royal Rumble on 28 January 2023, Lynch entered the Women's Royal Rumble match at #15.
-She eliminated Kai and Sky before being eliminated by Bayley.